alyshakt/mobile-appium-framework-py/README.md

 -Run `choco install nodejs`

--Run `choco install appium`
+-Run `npm install -g appium` NOTE: DO NOT install via Chocolatey, the paths will conflict.

 -Run `choco install python --version=3.9.0`

 **Everyone**
 ---
--Be sure to have Simulators installed in XCode.
+-Be sure to have simulator platform versions installed in Xcode.
+To do this, open Xcode and go to
+***Xcode > Preferences > Components*** and install the Simulator platforms you intend to use.
+The Default that the appium service will try to use from the code here is **14.3**

 -Install The Python Community Edition Plugin for IntelliJ https://plugins.jetbrains.com/plugin/7322-python-community-edition